 Ealing Studios were responsible for some of the most iconic British films of the 1940s and ‘50s, famous for their comedies but with a back catalogue that also included drama and films to support the war effort.

-Mark Kermode’s fascinating guide to the art of cinema, originally broadcast on BBC Four.
+Catch up with the latest episodes in Mark Kermode’s fascinating guide to the art of cinema, originally broadcast on BBC Four.
 Kermode examines the techniques and conventions behind classic film genres to reveal how filmmakers keep audiences coming back for more.

 We’ve all got one – a classic film that everyone except us seems to have seen.
 Not a problem… unless you’re a film critic, that is.
 Now writers from the Guardian are confessing which classic films they’ve never actually watched.
 Read on, and you might be a trifle surprised.